 For Sectionwide event programming, please remember to submit event funding requests no later than 10 weeks prior to the event date — the MSBA Executive Committee needs time to review and act on each Section’s request, and the MSBA’s marketing team needs time to develop and launch each Section event’s marketing campaign.
 The Section Funds Request Form is HERE.

 As you probably know, attending a meeting virtually is very different from attending in person.
 Here are tips that will help make virtual attendees feel included and welcomed to participate: Tips for Keeping Your Remote Audience Involved.
 We recommend that you designate a Section council member as the Online Leader who can act on these tips.

 You can also view or download a guide to Achieving an Optimal Hybrid Experience for Section Events.

 Can we have a photographer/videographer present at our Section’s event?

 The MSBA has limited photo/video capacity, but does strive to cover as many events as possible.
 When submitting the Section Event Flier Submission Form, please indicate your photography/videography request.

 If our meeting is at MSBA Headquarters, is it our responsibility to order food?

-No, MSBA staff will order the food.
-Our preferred venue is Jay’s Catering, however, if the Section has a different suggestion, please contact firstname.lastname@example.org.
-Please include any dietary restrictions in your initial request.
+No. MSBA staff will order the food.
+Please contact firstname.lastname@example.org and include any dietary restrictions in your request.

-MSBA staff pay deposits and sign all contracts.
+MSBA staff pays deposits and signs all contracts.
 Email email@example.com with deposit/contract requests and the MSBA will communicate directly with the venue/restaurant.

 (back to top)